My Health Hospitals logo

 ⚠ Medical Emergency: Appendicitis requires immediate treatment.
 Delay can lead to rupture and life-threatening infection.

-Appendix Pain – Quick Answers
+Appendix Pain: Quick Answers from Medical Experts

-Where exactly is appendix pain located?
+Where is appendix pain usually located?

 Can appendix pain come and go?